OSI-Concerns/election-results-2025/petition.md

 They also advocated for revising the
-[OSI Board Member Agreement](https://opensource.org/board/board-member-agreement), because they interpreted the clause requiring members to "support publicly all Board decisions" as being overlay expansive and stifling.
+[OSI Board Member Agreement](https://opensource.org/board/board-member-agreement), because they interpreted the clause requiring members to "support publicly all Board decisions" as being overly expansive and stifling.
 They proposed clarifying or limiting the clause to achieve a better balance.

 Normally, as in prior years, as with other organizations, and as stated during candidate orientation, signing of the Board Agreement would happen only with the election winners as part of getting seated as new Directors.
-Fontana and Kuhn stated their intentions to discuss in good faith their concerns about the agreement if and when they won the election.
+Fontana and Kuhn stated their good-faith intentions to bring up their concerns about the agreement if and when they won the election.

 Then, **about one hour after voting ended, OSI emailed a *new* requirement